 Duncan’s Bride has an old-school plot, even by the standards of romances written in 1990.
 (That wasn’t a long time ago!)
 In Silhouette Intimate Moments #349 by Linda Howard, a 28-year-old beauty from New York City travels across the country to become the mail-order bride of a hero who’s damn lucky to get her.

-Madelyn, the shining star of this romance, is 28-years-old and has been working for her step-brother’s company for a couple of years.
+Madelyn, the shining star of this romance, is 28 years old and has worked for her stepbrother’s company for a few years.
 Although she’s hit a wall in her career, she’s secure in her identity.
 Madelyn is funny, outspoken, and friendly.
 She’s a lovely woman with no baggage.

 Madelyn, who, despite being a big city girl, happens to subscribe to small-town newspapers to keep up with “real life and real people.”
 She sees Reese’s ad and is intrigued.
 So much so that Maddie drops a letter in the mail responding to him.
-She dreamily wonders about the kind of man who would seek a bride through the post.
+She dreamily wonders about the kind of man seeking a bride through the post.